tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs session_id %}

-Unique idenfitier for each user session.
+Unique identifier for each user session.
 Note: session_id is NULL for back-end events (`tracker_version LIKE '%rb%'`)

 {% enddocs %}